Haivision/srt-rfc/draft-sharabayko-srt.md

 to encrypt and decrypt the media stream.
 The AES-CTR cipher is suitable for continuous stream encryption that permits decryption from any point, without access to start of the stream (random access), and for the same reason tolerates packet loss.
 It also offers strong confidentiality when the counter is managed properly.
-The AES-GCM mode can provide an additional lavel of security by ensuring the data is no altered.
+The AES-GCM mode can provide an additional lavel of security by ensuring the data is not altered.

 SRT uses key lengths (KLen) of 128, 192, and 256 bits based on the configuration exchanged in the KM packet ({{sec-ctrlpkt-km}}).